zephyrproject-rtos/zephyr/doc/object/object_microkernel.rst

    In the project file, you can specify the name of the event and the event handler, but not the event's number.

-Define application events in the project’s VPF file.
-Define the driver’s events in either the project’s VPF file or a BSP-specific VPF file.
+Define application events in the project’s MDEF file.
+Define the driver’s events in either the project’s MDEF file or a BSP-specific MDEF file.

 Application Program Interfaces
 ==============================